 Elise graduated with distinction from the University of Saskatchewan’s School of Physical Therapy in 1996 and the College of Physical Education in 1997.
 Since then she has worked in the private practice setting in Saskatoon, having been the manager of multidisciplinary treatment teams.
 She has a keen interest in treating children with torticollis and the elderly.
 Over the years she has also increased her skill and interest in vestibular therapy which is the assessment and management of patients experiencing dizziness and balance problems.
 In 2010, she attended and passed all of the requirements of the Vestibular Competency based course in Atlanta, Georgia.
 In addition to this she has taken various other courses related to vestibular therapy, cancer care, functional assessment and rehabilitation, as well as numerous courses related to the assessment and management of musculoskeletal conditions.
 In addition to her clinical work she has worked as a lecturer and lab instructor for the School of Physical Therapy.
 Elise is currently a member in good standing with the Canadian Physiotherapy Association and the Saskatchewan College of Physical Therapists.
 Elise is bilingual, speaking fluent French as well as English.
 Outside of work she is busy with her family and their activities, yet over the years has found time to impact others through volunteering in the community.

 Nycole is a physical therapy graduate from the University of Saskatchewan.
-Over the past several years she has been working in private practice and has made time to take numerous ongoing education courses to include the McKenzie A to D courses, Canadian Physiotherapy Association (CPA) Orthopedic Division Level courses, as well as training in vestibular therapy and concussion.
+Over the past several years she has been working in private practice and has made time to take numerous ongoing education courses to include the Canadian Physiotherapy Association (CPA) Orthopedic Division courses; training in vestibular therapy and concussion management; as well as passing all of the requirements to obtain the status of a credentialed mechanical diagnosis and therapy clinician (CredMDT) through the McKenzie Institute International.
 Outside of clinical work she has extensive experience providing sideline coverage with events such as varsity hockey, lacrosse, and local rugby matches.
 She has also been on the executive of the Sport Therapy Division of the Saskatchewan Physiotherapy Association.

 Cathy brings a wealth of experience as she has been a physical therapist for over 25 years.
 Not only does she bring tremendous experience, but she also provides a unique specialty service to North 49 in regards to the assessment and treatment of hand and arm injuries.
 Cathy has a keen interest in assessing and managing hand and arm conditions, and is currently the only physical therapist in Saskatchewan who has achieved and maintained her designation as a certified hand therapist (CHT).
 Given her extensive training she is able to provide advanced assessment and management of hand and arm conditions through edema control techniques, exercise prescription, manual therapy, and splinting.
 Cathy can also custom make splints if needed.
 Her clinic hours are conducive to after work appointments.
 Aside from providing hand therapy services at North 49, Cathy has been a senior instructor with the Canadian Physiotherapy Orthopedic Division and a sessional lecturer at the University of Saskatchewan.
 Outside of work she is an avid paddler and cross country skier.